-The Glamour and Romance of Oscar de la Renta celebrates the illustrious life and six-decade career of the influential fashion designer.
-Offering a historic overview of Oscar de la Renta’s design work, the exhibition showcases ensembles drawn from the late couturier’s corporate and personal archives; the archives of the French label Pierre Balmain; private lenders; and the costume collection of the Museum of Fine Arts, Houston.
+The Glamour and Romance of Oscar de la Renta celebrates the illustrious life and career of the renowned fashion designer.
+The exhibition showcases nearly 70 ensembles sourced from de la Renta’s corporate and personal archives; the archives of French label Pierre Balmain; private lenders; and the collection of the Museum of Fine Arts, Houston.

 An illustrated catalogue is available through the MFA Shop (713.639.7360) and the Museum’s Hirsch Library (713.639.7325).

 The optional audio tour explores Oscar de la Renta’s life, inspirations, and fashion through interviews with the designer’s clients, family, and close associates—including exhibition curator André Leon Talley and local lenders.
 Audio-tour players, based on availability, are offered as guests enter the exhibition.
 Available in both English and Spanish.

 Tickets, available online and on-site, include access to the Museum’s art collections.

 |Senior (65+ with ID), Military (with ID), College Student (19+ with ID), Youth (13–18)||$20|